AlexGalhardo/app.alexgalhardo.com/README.md

 ## Introduction

-- A simple MVC full stack web application.
+- A simple MVC full stack web application I created back in 2021
-- I created this side project to learn how to program a simple ecommerce checkout and a MicroSaaS back em 2020.
 - This is the fourth big refactor I do in this code.

 ## Development Setup Local